OICR/softeng-blog/_posts/kevin_hartmann/2017-07-20-Why-Siri-Cant-Code.md

 ### How do they do it?
 <image src="{{ site.urlimg }}/kevin_hartmann/blueprint.jpg" />

-Previously, one of the most popular representation for formally expressing and reasoning about the semantics of computer systems has been so-called [_"Hoare Triples"_](https://en.wikipedia.org/wiki/Hoare_logic) (invented by Tony Hoare in 1969), which encode how a piece of code changes the state of the system with three elements: a set of assertions about the state of the system, called the preconditions; the associated code, called the command, and a series of assertions about the new state of the system, called "postconditions".
+Previously, one of the most popular representation for formally expressing and reasoning about the semantics of computer systems has been so-called [_"Hoare Triples"_](https://en.wikipedia.org/wiki/Hoare_logic) (invented by Tony Hoare in 1969), which encode how a piece of code changes the state of the system with three elements: a set of assertions about the state of the system, called the _preconditions_; the associated code, called the _command_, and a series of assertions about the new state of the system, called _postconditions_.

 In addition, a logical system, called _Hoare logic_, is widely used for for reasoning about the semantic meaning of Hoare Triples.
 It consists of a series of initial axioms, together with inference rules for reasoning about various programming language constructs.
-The difficulty with this system was that it's rules were very specific; they had to describe the effect of a change in terms of it's impact on the entire system, and not just on the elements of the system that were relavent to the rule.
+The difficulty with this system was that it's rules were very specific; they had to describe the effect of a change in terms of it's impact on the entire system, and not just on the elements of the system that were relevant to the rule.

 The 𝕂 framework is one of the few successful alternatives to Hoare Logic available today.
 Here's how it works.